tatjama/zadatak4-search-users/README.md

   2. if no validate - not fetch and show error message
   3. if no user -  show error message
   4. if user - render profile page
-      a.
-If a GitHub user hasn't added their name, show their username where the name would be    without the `@` symbol
+      - If a GitHub user hasn't added their name, show their username where the name would be    without the `@` symbol
-      b.
-If a GitHub user's bio is empty, show the text "This profile has no bio" with transparency added.
+      - If a GitHub user's bio is empty, show the text "This profile has no bio" with transparency added.
-      c.
-If any of the location, website, twitter, or company properties are empty, show the text "Not Available" with transparency added.
+      - If any of the location, website, twitter, or company properties are empty, show the text "Not Available" with transparency added.
-      d.
-Website, twitter, and company information are links to those resources.
+      - Website, twitter, and company information are links to those resources.

 - Display an error messages:
   1. "No results" - if no user is found when a new search is made.